Haris-Siddiqi/C-Sharp-Algorithms/README.md

 perfectNum.cs - Checks if a numbers factors sum to itself <br />
 primeCheck - Checks if a number is prime or not <br />
 provincialTaxCalculator.cs -  Displays cost of item with tax <br />
+rationalClass.cs - An implementation of the rational number class <br />
 rockPaperScissors - Uses if statements and random number generator <br />
 taxCalculator - Input salary and tax and display info in currency format using if statements <br />